Inspiration

 Having just climbed it, we felt a sense of accomplishment looking at how far away the top looked from down at our camping site.

-After less than half an hour of driving on very scenic road, we reached the Hardangervidda Visitor Centre, which is beautifully located next to a lake and lots of hiking options.
+After less than half an hour of driving on a very scenic road, we reached the Hardangervidda Visitor Centre, which is beautifully located next to a lake and lots of hiking options.

 Fun fact: Hardangervidda National Park is Norway’s biggest national park.